 Sets and reps: 3 sets of 10–12 reps.

 Watch for this: Your back stays flat the entire time.
 If it rounds before the ball reaches mid-shin level, stop there — depth means nothing if your spine is compromised.
-The stretch in your hamstrings tells you when you have gone far enough.n.
+The stretch in your hamstrings tells you when you’ve gone far enough.

 12. Glute bridge with ball squeeze